 Collects NMR data from any experiment and captures assigned chemical shifts, coupling constants, and peak lists for a variety of macromolecules; contains derived annotations such as hydrogen exchange rates, pKa values, and relaxation parameters.

-Simple and advanced searching for macromolecules and ligands, tabular reports, specialized visualization tools, sequence-structure comparisons, RCSB PDB Mobile, Molecule of the Month and other educational resources at PDB-101, and more.
+Simple and advanced searching for macromolecules and ligands, flexible APIs for programmatic users, specialized 1D-3D visualization tools, Molecule of the Month and other training resources at PDB-101, and more.